 Medical students provide free physicals, flu shots, mammograms, and mental health and vision screenings during community clinics in underserved areas every year.

 Operation Christmas Child

 Every year, Liberty students participate in Operation Christmas Child.
-Thousands of shoeboxes are distributed in September and are packed and prayed over by the students before being collected in October during the Liberty University Shoebox Blitz.
+Thousands of shoeboxes are distributed in September, packed and prayed over by the students, and collected in October during the Liberty University Shoebox Blitz.